What is a browser?

 Internet Explorer 9 was the first version of IE to support a lot of new features.
 Unfortunately, however, there are still many features that are unsupported.
 Making websites usable in Internet Explorer 9 is usually achievable within a reasonable amount of time, although making a site work in IE9 to the same standard as other, newer browsers would take significantly longer.

 Here at Fellowship, IE9 is usually our cutoff point.
 Websites built by us are perfectly usable in IE9, but will display and work even better in IE10 and above.
 If, as the client, you require a website that supports older browsers than IE9, then we can certainly deliver this for an additional cost.

 I won’t go into such depth for mobile browsers because of one, simple reason.
 Both Android and iOS (the two most popular mobile operating systems) make it very clear when an app requires updating and they make it very easy to do so.
 This results in most mobile users having relatively up to date browsers and the majority of new features being available to most people.

 So far, all statistics I’ve quoted apply to desktop / laptop users only.
 If you now include mobile browsers then IE9 and IE10 have a combined market share of less than 1%, so you’ll need to consider how much time and effort is spent on supporting such a small number of web users.

 Assuming that your site will receive normal traffic, without specific requirements, we think your site should meet the following requirements:

-- Fully functional for the 3 newest versions of Chromium (Desktop and Mobile)
+- Fully functional for the 3 newest versions of Chrome/Chromium (Desktop and Mobile)